JRhin/Omnibus/Econometrics/Pooled Cross-Sectional Data/Pooled Cross-Sectional Data.md

-This type of data comes from the independently pooling cross-sectional data, by sampling randomly from a large population at different points in time.
+This type of data comes from the **independently pooling** cross-sectional data, by sampling randomly from a large population *at different points in time*.

 >[!info] Example
->In each year we draw a random sample on hourly wages, education, experience, and so on from working people in USA.
+>In each year we draw a random sample on hourly wages, education, experience, and so on... from working people in USA.

 Main comparisons:
 - the main difference with simple [[Cross-Sectional Data]] is that sampling from population over time may lead to observations that are not identically distributed ([[Distribution Shift]]).
 Thus we have **independent sampling** over time